-- Opening of the southern segment of the U.S. 101 Express Lanes Project from the Santa Clara County Line to Whipple Avenue. - Ongoing construction of the northern segment of the U.S. 101 Express Lanes Project from Whipple Avenue to I-380. - Completion of construction of a safety and operational improvement project on Highway One in Half Moon Bay. - Environmental clearance for the U.S. 101/SR92 Area Improvement Project. - Ongoing final design for the U.S. 101/Woodside Road Interchange Project. - Start of the environmental clearance process for potential U.S. 101 managed lanes north of I-380.
+- Opening northern segment of the U.S. 101 Express Lanes Project from Whipple Avenue to I-380. - Ongoing design for the U.S. 101/SR92 Area Improvement Project. - Ongoing final design for the U.S. 101/Woodside Road Interchange Project. - Ongoing environmental clearance for U.S. 101 managed lanes north of I-380.

 In 2019, as co-sponsors of the San Mateo U.S. 101 Express Lanes Project, the Transportation Authority and City/County of Association of Governments of San Mateo County (C/CAG) jointly created the San Mateo County Express Lanes Joint Powers Authority (SMCELJPA).
 The SMCELJPA Board is comprised of six members, including three members each from the TA and C/CAG Boards.
-The new agency is the owner of the San Mateo County express lanes, and is responsible for administration, operations, and management of the facility, as construction of the facility is complete.
-The facility is being delivered in two phases.
-The southern segment between the Santa Clara County Line and Whipple Avenue in Redwood City (Phase1) began operation on February 11, 2022.
-The northern segment between Whipple Avenue and I-380 (Phase II) is targeted to begin operations late 2022/early 2023.
-Once complete, the full project will provide 22 continuous miles of express lanes in each direction on the U.S. 101 Corridor within San Mateo County.
+The new agency is the owner of the San Mateo County Express Lanes, and is responsible for administration, operations, and management of the facility.